NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ```
 <unique-1>.zones.$CATZ        0 IN PTR    example.com.
-group.<unique-1>.zones.$CATZ  0 IN TXT    "nodnssec"
+group.<unique-1>.zones.$CATZ  0 IN TXT    "template-x"
 <unique-2>.zones.$CATZ        0 IN PTR    example.net.
-group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-x-sign-with-nsec3"
+group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-x-template-y"
-group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-y-nsec3"
+group.<unique-2>.zones.$CATZ  0 IN TXT    "operator-y" "template-42"

 ```

-In this scenario, consumer(s) shall not sign the member zone "example.com." with DNSSEC.
+In this scenario, consumer(s) shall, by agreement, not sign the member zone "example.com." with DNSSEC.
-For "example.net.", the consumers, at two different operators, shall configure the member zone to be signed with an NSEC3 chain.
-The group value that indicates that depends on what has been agreed with each operator ("operator-x-sign-with-nsec3" vs. "operator-y-nsec").
+For "example.net.", the consumers, at two different operators, will configure the member zone to be signed with a specific combination of settings.
+The group value that indicates that depends on what has been agreed with each operator ("operator-x-template-y" vs. "operator-y" "template-42").

 ## Custom Properties (`*.ext` properties) {#customproperties}